Recent Blogs

 Image-guided radiation therapy (IGRT)

-IGRT uses advanced imaging to plan and deliver treatment.
-Radiation oncologists take images before treatment starts and before each session to target the tumor precisely.
+IGRT uses advanced imaging to plan and deliver treatment to help direct radiation beams to cancerous tumors with precision and accuracy.
+Radiation oncologists take images before treatment starts and before each session to target the tumor, which optimizes daily treatment and minimizes radiation doses to normal tissue.

 3D conformal radiation therapy (3D CRT)

-3D CRT uses a computer-generated 3D picture of the tumor to guide treatment.
-Multiple radiation beams are aimed at the tumor from different angles to conform to the exact tumor shape.
+3D CRT uses a computer-generated 3D picture of the tumor to match the radiation beam to the shape of the tumor.
+Multiple radiation beams are aimed at the tumor from different angles, sparing normal tissue as much as possible.

 Intensity modulated radiation therapy (IMRT)

-IMRT uses a carefully customized approach.
-Beams of radiation are aimed at the tumor from multiple directions to match the tumor shape.
-The intensity of each beam can also be adjusted to minimize the radiation reaching healthy tissue.
+IMRT uses a carefully customized approach that adapts to the shape of a tumor.
+With IMRT, not only are beams aimed at the tumor from multiple directions to match the tumor shape, the intensity or strength of each beam can be adjusted to minimize the amount of radiation that reaches healthy tissue.

 Stereotactic body radiotherapy (SBRT) and stereotactic radiosurgery (SRS)